+VERSAT-2D

-VERSAT-2D This product is licensed to Authorized User only Wutec Geotechnical International, BC, Canada WILLEGED HOME VERSAT - 2D Package for Windows (Microsoft .Net 3.5) Version 2019.10.03 Copyright (c) 1998 - 2019 Limitation of Liability: Although the licensed product (software) has been tested extensively by the publisher and experience would indicate it is accurate within the limits given by the assumptions of the theory and data used, the publisher (Wutec Geotechnical International) and the author (G. Wu) assume no liability whatsoever with respect to any use of VERSAT 2D package or with respect to any damages or losses that may result from such use.
+This product is licensed to Authorized User only

+Wutec Geotechnical International.
+BC.
+Canada VERSAT - 2D Package for Windows (Microsoft .Net 3.5) Version 2021.06.09-sv Copyright (c) 1998 - 2021

+Limitation of Liability: Although the licensed product (software) has been tested extensively by the publisher and experience would indicate it is accurate within the limits given by the assumptions of the theory and data used, the publisher (Wutec Geotechnical International) and the author (G. Wu) assume no liability whatsoever with respect to any use of VERSAT 2D package or with respect to any damages or losses that may result from such use.
 Any use of the software to solve problems is the sole responsibility of the user as to whether the output is correct or correctly interpreted or the problem correctly modeled.

 The terms and conditions in the limitation of liability outlined above must be accepted to proceed with the use of the product.
-ACCEPT REJECT